-- Updated history curricular materials were recently purchased. - ELA curriculum aligned to the ICS was purchased for use in the 2019-2020 school year. - Updated math curriculum for Algebra I was purchased for use in the 2019-2020 school year. - Learning targets posted in classrooms are linked to activities, assessments, and ICS. - A writing committee is working to develop a program for each grade level to improve student writing on topics that connect to culturally relevant pedagogy. - Career Technical Education (CTE) courses include Natural Resources, Foods and Nutrition, and Business. - Within Business CTE, certifications are available in Microsoft, Excel, and Adobe. - The senior project was revised to improve student retention. - Collaboration with the Idaho Coaching Network is in process to create curricular documents with an emphasis in literacy.
+- Learning targets posted in classrooms are linked to activities, assessments, and ICS. - ELA and math have new, research-based curriculum. - A writing committee is working to develop a program for each grade level to improve student writing on topics that connect to culturally relevant pedagogy. - Math teachers are supported by the Regional Math Coach. - Collaboration with the Idaho Coaching Network is in process to create curricular documents with an emphasis in literacy.